 Note: All my projects are in the same position, even though I entered different localities in different regions.
 ALWAYS check that your GPS is on and has been updated recently.
-Any measurements will be recorded to your last know position.
+Any measurements will be recorded to your last known position.
 Therefore if the GPS has accidentally been turned off, or has lost signal the most recent measurement will be positioned at the last GPS reading.
 These can only be edited manually in Move, and only by using human knowledge not satellite accuracy.
+Additionally, you may wish to collect a track with an external GPS device or another GPS tracking app on your device.
+This will allow you to use time stamp information from the track to reposition any mislocated field readings.